felixbusel/felixbusel/README.md

 ## Hi there 👋

-Loves computer vision, drone tech, cooking, and a great adventure.
+I love computer vision, drone tech, cooking, and a great adventure.
 Oh, and surfing, can't forget surfing!